androiddevnotes/awesome-android-learning-resources/README.md

 #### EN

-- [Stoically Typed](https://www.getrevue.co/profile/stoicallytyped) - Weekly bite sized Android news and stoic philosophies for your career in tech, delivered Monday mornings to kick off your week.
+- [StoicallyTyped](https://www.getrevue.co/profile/stoicallytyped) - Weekly bite sized Android news and stoic philosophies for your career in tech, delivered Monday mornings to kick off your week.

 - [The Developer Digest](https://thedeveloperdigest.com/) - A handcrafted newsletter to help developers level up in their career.